Tuli Block: Tswapong and Lepokole Hills

-The Tuli area is also famous for the Tswapong and Lepokole hills located about 140 km to the southwest.
+The Tuli area is also famous for the Tswapong and Lepokole hills located about 140 km southwest.
 Tswapong is located to the east of Palapye.
-Over the ages deep gorges have been carved into the ancient granite rocks by the seasonal rivers and springs.
-Waterfalls, rock pools and the exotic surrounding vegetation is unique in Botswana.
+Over the ages, deep gorges have been carved into the ancient granite rocks by the seasonal rivers and springs.
+The waterfalls, rock pools and surrounding vegetation is unique in Botswana.

 A jumble of hematite and granite blocks and kopjes forms the Lepokole Hills, a western prolongation of the Matobo Hills in Zimbabwe.
 They are located 15 km north of Bobonong.
-The last of the San in eastern Botswana lived in the hills and left more of their rock paintings in the caves and rocks.
+The last of the San in eastern Botswana lived in these hills and left more of their rock paintings in the caves and rocks.
 Stone Age tools and ancient pottery scattered around the hills are evidence of even earlier occupation.